exclusive: kate moss introduces the stars of tomorrow | read | i-D

 What do you stand for?

-I try to enjoy everything I do, from riding a rollercoaster to doing revision, you might as well have fun with it!
+I try to enjoy everything I do, from riding a rollercoaster to studying.
+You might as well have fun with it!

 What's the bravest thing you can do as young person?